w3c/cogai/WebNNM/README.md

 **Operators**: mathematical operations applied to the *operands* to compute the output, and subject to operator specific *options*.

+**Broadcasting**: allows operations between tensors of different shapes by virtually "stretching" the smaller tensor to match the dimensions of the larger one without actually copying the data in memory.

 **Non-trainable parameters**: static parameters that are given explicitly in the model and not subject to training.

 **Hyperparameters:** Configuration settings (e.g. learning rate, number of layers) that are set **before** training and remain constant.